Overview

 Day 3

 Settignano, Pian de’ Giullari.
-A moderate morning walk to Settignano on undulating farm tracks and chalky paths through olive groves and woodland, with fine views of Florence (c.
-5.5 km, 2 hours).
+A moderate morning walk from Passo Alberaccio, on mainly undulating farm tracks and chalky paths, but with some short road stretches, with fine views of Florence. (c.
+7.5 km, 2 1/2 hours).
 Villa Gamberaia is one of the most perfect examples of garden art, 18th- and late 19th-century with a formal water garden and high hedges.
 Drive to Pian de’ Giullari for lunch.
 Overlooking Florence, San Miniato al Monte is a splendid Romanesque basilica with a superb Early Renaissance Chapel.

 Day 4